Art & Community Visual Arts Residency Program

 Lead sponsorship of AIR Fall 2013 provided by Chase and the National Endowment for the Arts.

-Over the course of 10 weeks DCCA Artist in Residence Matthew Jensen will work with participants on photo-based projects documenting the parks and landscapes of Wilmington.
-All forms of photography are welcome; film and digital, professional cameras to point-and-shoots to iPhones.
-The workshops will also involve various exercises about seeing and experiencing landscape in new ways.
+Over the course of 10 weeks DCCA Artist in Residence Matthew Jensen worked with participants on photo-based projects documenting the parks and landscapes of Wilmington.
+All forms of photography were welcomed; film and digital, professional cameras to point-and-shoots to iPhones.
+The workshops also involved various exercises about seeing and experiencing landscape in new ways.

-Each week participants will meet together at the DCCA and discuss a range of topics about landscape and photography in today’s image-saturated society.
-The artist will share his personal work, stories, technical know-how and knowledge of other artists who make work in similar urban/suburban settings.
-There will be a number of off-site walks and wanders during the class meetings.
+Each week participants met together at the DCCA and discussed a range of topics about landscape and photography in today’s image-saturated society.
+The artist shared his personal work, stories, technical know-how and knowledge of other artists who make work in similar urban/suburban settings.
+There were a number of off-site walks and wanders during the class meetings.

-Participants will receive small assignments each week and these will be discussed and shared at each meeting.
-The project will culminate with each participant creating a portrait of a particular landscape specific to their neighborhood.
-Selections from each participant will be included in a final installation at the DCCA titled The Wilmington Center for the Study of Local Landscape.
+Participants received small assignments each week and then discussed and shared the results at each meeting.
+The project culminated with each participant creating a portrait of a particular landscape specific to their neighborhood.
+Selections from each participant were included in a final installation at the DCCA titled The Wilmington Center for the Study of Local Landscape.

 Who can participate?